Home Made Bahtinov Focusing Mask & Templates

-During focusing procedure the mask is placed in front of telescope's aperture.
-The telescope then should be pointed to a bright star.
-Bahtinov mask produces 3 diffraction spikes.
-Two of them form an "X" shape, and another spike crosses it, forming a "Ж" shape, and it moves left or right, according to focus position.
-When a precize focus is achieved - the pattern becomes symmetrical.
+Focusing mask which was invented by Pavel Bahtinov is considered to be the easiest, the fastest and an accurate tool for manual focusing.
+During the focusing procedure the mask is placed in front of telescope's aperture and then the telescope should be pointed to a bright star.
+Bahtinov mask produces 3 diffraction spikes: Two of them form an "X" shape, and another spike crosses it, forming a "Ж" shape.
+The central spike moves left or right (relative to the diagonal "X" spikes) according to focus position.
+When precize focus is achieved - the pattern becomes symmetrical.

 Required tools and materials:

-- Stanley knife and scissors
+- Stanley or a hobby knife and scissors

 - Contact glue

 - Ruler and a marker pen